UU-cellbiology/PTU_Reader/README.md

 select rectangular ROI and go to *Image->Stacks->Plot Z-axis profile*.
 You can make plot *y*-axis logarithmic by clicking *More>>Set Range..*

 In addition, there are two loading options: "*Load whole stack*" and "*Load binned*".
-First option assembles all photons in one stack with 4096 frames (lifetimes).
-"Load binned" creates Hyperstack where z coordinate corresponds to 4096-format lifetime, while "*time*" corresponds to binned frame intervals specified by "*Bin size in frames*" parameter below.
-Last option can generate HUGE files (since imagewidth x imageheight x 4096 x binned frames), so be aware about it.
+First option assembles all photons in one stack with NFRAMES frames (lifetimes).
+"Load binned" creates Hyperstack where z coordinate corresponds to "counts of lifetime", while "*time*" corresponds to binned frame intervals specified by "*Bin size in frames*" parameter below.
+Last option can generate HUGE files (since imagewidth x imageheight x NFRAMES x binned frames), so be aware about it.

 If you choose "*Load only frame range*" option at the bottom of the dialog, it will also restrict detected photons to the specified range.